The Armstrong Whitworth A.W.41 Albemarle was a twin-engine transport aircraft.

-The Albemarle had been originally designed as a medium bomber to fulfil Specification B.9/38, however, military planners decided to de-emphasis the bomber role in favour of aerial reconnaissance and transport missions, leading to the aircraft being extensively redesigned mid-development.
+Originally designed as a medium bomber to fulfil Specification B.9/38, the Albemarle underwent extensive redesign mid-development due to military planners’ decision to de-emphasize the bomber role in favour of aerial reconnaissance and transport missions.

-Instead, the Albemarle was used by RAF squadrons primarily for general and special transport duties, paratrooper transport and glider towing, in addition to other secondary duties.
+Instead, the Albemarle was primarily used by RAF squadrons for general and special transport duties, paratrooper transport, and glider towing, among other secondary duties.

 Albemarle squadrons participated in Normandy and the assault on Arnhem during Operation Market Garden.

-During October 1942, the Soviet Air Force also opted to order 200 aircraft, of these, only a handful of Albemarles were delivered to the Soviets prior to the Soviet government deciding to suspend deliveries in May 1943, and later cancelling the order in favour of procuring the American Douglas C-47 Skytrain instead.
+In October 1942, the Soviet Air Force ordered 200 aircraft, but only a handful of Albemarles were delivered to the Soviets before the Soviet government suspended deliveries in May 1943 and later cancelled the order in favour of procuring the American Douglas C-47 Skytrain instead.

 Specifications